 Since graduating, I have lived all over the country, working in various community mental health and educational settings.
 In Worcester, Massachusetts, I was privileged to form trusting relationships with adolescents involved in the legal system as a therapist in a public alternative school.
 While living in Seattle, I supported families to navigate complex relationships with children in their care as well as experiences of loss and poverty.
 Most recently, I worked for the Bozeman Public Schools under a federal grant to address adolescent trauma.
 In addition to raising my own children, the variety of my professional experiences has enriched my clinical skills, informed my approach, and enhanced my understanding of diverse perspectives.
 I have held behavioral health board approved clinical social work licenses in Wyoming, Massachusetts, Washington, Idaho and Montana.

 I maintain my professional mental health clinician license and stay current on evidence based therapy practices through training.
-These have included Trauma Focused- Cognitive Behavioral Therapy (by The Central Massachusetts Child Traumatic Stress Network in Fitchburg, MA), Cognitive Processing Therapy (by UW Medicine/Harborview Center for Sexual Assault and Traumatic Stress in Seattle, WA) and the Maternal Mental Health Intensive training (by Seleni Institute in New York, NY).
-In addition, I use and have trained in Acceptance and Commitment Therapy, Motivational Interviewing, The Recovery Model, and Attachment Regulation, and Competency (ARC) frameworks to inform my practice.
-I am certified through Postpartum Support International as a Perinatal Mental Health (PMH-C) therapist and a current member of the National Association of Social Workers.
+These have included Perinatal Interpersonal Therapy for Depression & Anxiety (by The IPT Institute), Cognitive Processing Therapy (by UW Medicine/Harborview Center for Sexual Assault and Traumatic Stress in Seattle, WA) and the Maternal Mental Health Intensive training (by Seleni Institute in New York, NY).
+In addition, I use and have trained in Trauma Focused- Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Motivational Interviewing, and Attachment, Regulation, and Competency (ARC) frameworks to inform my practice.
+I am certified through Postpartum Support International as a Perinatal Mental Health (PMH-C) therapist, a rostered Provider of CPT, and a current member of the National Association of Social Workers.